jacobvarner/hoops-jacobvarner/_posts/2020-8-18-sec-in-the-nba-draft-1980s-overview.md

 There were 18 players from current SEC schools taken in the 1980 NBA Draft with every school being represented except for Florida.

-The San Antonio Spurs got a handful of SEC players in 1980 with four different picks from Tennessee, Georgia, and Arkansas ranging from the 15th pick all the way down to the 209th pick.
+The San Antonio Spurs got a handful of SEC players in 1980 with four different picks from Tennessee, Georgia, and Arkansas ranging from the 15th pick down to the 209th pick.

 ### 1981 NBA Draft